MahsanNourani/mahsannourani.github.io/README.md

 ### `npm run deploy`

 Deploys the build to github pages (mahsannourani.github.io).
-To change URL, need to change "homepage" in the package.json.
-Also, the repository must have a branch called gh-pages.
+To change URL, need to change `homepage` in the package.json.
+Also, the repository must have a branch called `gh-pages`.

 ## Learn More